The Beginners Guide to Self-Care

 I spent six years away from home in college.
 Distractions were sure to come, but my main goal was to graduate, and I did that… Twice!
 Along the way I found that I did not need to “remember” to eat clean, go to the gym, and see friends – these tasks came rather easy.
 Texas Tech is big from the outside looking in and yet everything was pointing me in the healthy direction.

 However, after moving home and starting my “real world job” I realized that self-care is not as accessible as college life made it feel.
-For months self-care felt like a myth that never happened for mr all those years!
-Now I actively plan ways to put me first?!
+For months self-care felt like a myth that never happened for me all those years!
+Now I have to actively plan ways to put me first?!
 Yes, my health has to be strategic, and that in itself is a full time job.
-Thankfully I have years of self-care being at my fingertips so I am able to drum up my own version of what that should look like now.
+Thankfully I have years of “self-care experience” being at my fingertips so I am able to drum up my own version of what that should look like now.

 What is Self-Care?

-Self-care can be described simply – taking time to check in with yourself.
+Self-care can be described as “taking time to check in with yourself.”
 While this is not the definition you will find in the dictionary, this is the easiest way to put it.
 When we love someone we set aside time to make sure they are doing well.
 In the same sense, self-care is setting aside time to ensure you are continually succeeding in your goal to be happy and healthy.